kubesphere/notification-manager/README.md

 ### Create receiver and config

-Now it needs a receiver and config to receive notification, you can follow [receiver](docs/crds/receiver.md) and [config](docs/crds/config.md) to create a receiver and config.
+Now it's time to create the receiver and config to receive notifications, you can find guides to create them in [receiver](docs/crds/receiver.md) and [config](docs/crds/config.md).

 ### Customize template

-See [template](docs/template.md) for more information.
+To customize the notification template, please refer to [template](docs/template.md).

 ## Development